samuelyeewl/specmatch-emp/docs/index.rst

 The most basic method of using SpecMatch-Emp is to run the command line script:

 ::

    smemp specmatch rjXXX.XXXX.fits

 This performs the shifting and matching process, prints the results and saves it into a .h5 file which can be read by ``SpecMatch.read_hdf()`` in python.

+For more details on using the command line interface, visit :ref:`cmdline`.
-For more details, check out the Quickstart page.
+For a more general usage primer, check out the :ref:`quickstart` page.

 Contents: